arielchuri/forglory/forglory.md

 ### Thief's skills

 +2h for all rolls a thief may excel at.
 Concealable weapons confer +3d and ignore armor on surprise attacks.
+#### Cheater Die
+Thieves get a *cheater die*.
+After rolling, a thief may elect to use their *cheater die* to enhance their roll.
+The thief simply declares their intention and then rolls 1d in secret.
+Typically, under a cup.
+They then tell the DM what number they rolled and these are added to their total hits.
+The dm has the option calling the thief's bluff.
+At which point, the thief must lift their cup and show the die to all.
+If the die is on a different result then that which was claimed, the thief has no *hits* for this roll and loses the *cheater die* for this session.
+If the thief was not bluffing, the DM empties their *doom pool* and the thief gets the option of rolling the *cheater die* again.

 #### Poison